 In addition to a state-issued accessible parking placard or license plate, a valid Penn State One Day Permit MUST be displayed for option 2, a visitor can purchase a Penn State One Day Permit from either the Parking Office at 1 Eisenhower Parking Deck, any of the Information Booths on campus, or the Centre County/Penn State Visitor Center.

 Any campus lot or deck (with the exception of the reserved student lots).
 Please note: If an accessible space is not available, you may use any open legal parking space except for those individual spaces within each lot specifically reserved by a sign.

 is an example of a non-ADA-accessible reserved space.
 These spaces are found in most lots on campus, so be sure to pay specific attention to the signage within the lots.

 Disabled persons (temporary or permanent)

 Transportation Services offers a campus-wide, ADA compliant, mass transit system.
 In most cases, transit services will provide closer access to destination than appropriate parking spaces.
-The Paratransit shuttle route and schedule information is available online and at the Parking Office.
+Schedule information for CATA's Loop and Link service and the University's Campus Shuttle is available online and at the Parking Office.